 I’m also grateful that lean showed up when it did.
 Essentially, as a frontline supervisor in operations, I just wanted to do right by my team, to provide great customer experiences, and to impress my bosses by delivering business results the “right way."
 That lean helped me with those things is reflected in my approach, even to this day.
 Just look at the routine I described earlier.
 (Interestingly, I’ve seen a wide variety of such routines.
 It makes me wonder: how much of that variation is due to the different contexts and timing of folks ’lean origin stories?)

 The thing is, as business leaders, managers, coaches, and even peers, you and I are regularly contributing to the lean origin stories of other people, even if we’re unaware of it.
 (I shudder to think about how many lean origin stories I’ve influenced negatively.)
 So, I encourage you to reflect on your own, looking for “root causes” of your current behaviors.
 And more importantly, I encourage you to recognize the significance of your influence on others, especially those who are new to lean.
 Will their lean origin stories place them on a path to create good jobs and good work?
 Or will they end up only concerned with the bottom line, seeking profit at all costs?
 And remember, in their eyes, you may indeed be a superhero.

 P.S.
-LEI has booked a remarkable lineup of superheroes speakers for the upcoming Virtual Lean Learning Experience (VLX) track the week of March 22, each of whom is intentionally creating lean origin stories for people throughout their organizations.
+LEI booked a remarkable lineup of superheroes speakers for the Virtual Lean Learning Experience (VLX) seminar the week of March 22, 2021, each of whom is intentionally creating lean origin stories for people throughout their organizations.
 Subscribe to the VLX, for your enterprise or as an individual, so you can join us and learn what they’re doing.
 I promise you’ll takeaway practical ideas, if not superpowers.
-You can subscribe and learn more by clicking here.
+You can subscribe to watch the replay by clicking here.